 It was rebuilt by the TARDIS, but it decided to replace it with another version of the console room and archive the coral desktop.
 The Eleventh Doctor, Amy Pond, Rory Williams and the separated matrix of the TARDIS entered it when House had control of the TARDIS.
 House deleted the room for the power needed to leave the bubble universe he was in and enter N-Space.
 (The Doctor’s Wife)

 Changes to the control room included a new hexagonal console with instruments resembling a typewriter, a telegraph, a gramophone, a set of hot and cold taps, and a view-screen made by Magpie Electricals.
 A larger, circular, secondary view screen was set into one of the walls.
 (The Beast Below, Victory of the Daleks, The Hungry Earth, Cold Blood, The Girl Who Waited) There were fewer roundels on the walls than in the past, and an area located underneath the main console which housed the Heart of the TARDIS.
-This version also possessed an actual phone, on which people could call the Doctor.
-(Victory of the Daleks, The Big Bang, Bad Night) There was also a swing located under the glass floor the Doctor or anyone else could sit on to help with maintenance.
+This version also possessed an actual phone on the console, through which people could call The Doctor.
+(Victory of the Daleks, The Big Bang, Bad Night) There was also a swing located under the glass floor The Doctor or anyone else could sit on to help with maintenance.
 (The Vampires of Venice, Amy’s Choice, The Pandorica Opens, Space) The railings originally were rectangular barred and black in colour, (The Eleventh Hour) but later became round barred and gold.
-(A Christmas Carol, et al)
+(A Christmas Carol)

 It had at least three floors: a lower section, the console room level, and the second level.
 (The Eleventh Hour) Unlike its immediate predecessor, this console room had three visible exits to the rest of the TARDIS; two on the lower levels and one via a set of stairs.
 (The Eleventh Hour – The Angels Take Manhattan)